taradenaud/tara_portfolio/README.md

 # Tara Denaud | Portfolio

 A portfolio website showcasing my journey as a Computer Science student and software developer.
-Built with React and featuring animations and an immersive 3D star background.
+Built with React and featuring animations and an immersive 3D star (made on Blender 3D).

 🌐 **Live Site:** [taradenaud.com](https://taradenaud.com)